 # Injection

-injection, occur when not trusted data is send to an interpreter as part of a command or query.
+Injection flaws, such as SQL, NoSQL, OS and LDAP injection, occur when not trusted data is send to an interpreter as part of a command or query.
 The attacker's hostile data can trick the interpreter into executing unintended commands or accessing data without proper authorization.

 # SQL injection